 TUM: Science Hackathon 2021 – Season 2

-Students and Ph.D.-students from diverse fields of study from all universities of Munich are invited to participate in the #ScienceHack.
+Students and Ph.D.-students from diverse fields of study from all universities of Munich were invited to participate in the #ScienceHack.
 They display their creativity, passion and problem-solving skills towards solving challenges provided by the industrial partners and exceptional chairs of TUM.

 What is the topic of the Science Hack 2021-2?